-- Assists Intelligence Analysts uncover reveal bad actors and implementing precise predictions to evade information theft.
+- Assists Intelligence Analysts to discover bad actors and implement precise predictions to evade information theft.

-- Supports Security Analysts to improve the cyber defense features of an organization.
+- Supports Security Analysts to improve the cyber defense process of an organization.

-- Assures that Security Operations Centers (SOC) offer solutions to boost integral notifications while enabling credible incident prioritization.
+- Assures that Security Operations Centers (SOC) receive notifications from incidents in real-time.

-- Enables that Computer Security Incident Response Team (CSIRT) faster incident investigation, analyses, and remediation.
+- Enables the Computer Security Incident Response Team (CSIRT) quickly incidents investigations, analyses, and responses.

 What is the Threat Intelligence Lifecycle?